Jzhyang1/Monomer/Syntax.md

     0xH99

-> The first 4 cases are not int literals, but float literals.
+> The first 3 cases are not int literals, but float literals.
-> The case for *1,000* is that it has a comma.
+> *1,000* is that it has a comma.
 > *0xH99* is invalid because *H* is not a hexadecimal digit (the same restrictions also apply to octal and binary numbers)

 ### float

 Float literals are used to store fractional values.
-They contain a decimal point and/or the letter "E" that indicates scientific notation (1e3 = 1x10^3).
+They contain a decimal point and/or the letter "E", which indicates scientific notation (1e3 = 1x10^3).
 Valid float literals include

     .99
     1e7
     2.998e8
     0x.99
+> The last case, 0x.99

 ### char